ttangeman/vimconfig/README.md

 # Introduction
 My vimrc and colorscheme for Vim.

-Most of the vimrc comes from vim-bootstrap<http://vim-bootstrap.com>, but it is modified to my tastes.
+Most of the vimrc comes from Vim Bootstrap (<http://vim-bootstrap.com>), but it is modified to my tastes.

 # Installation
 Copy both files to your home directory and change them to hidden files: